Sergei Korotkikh: Shamil Odamanov case

-Further activities in the Russia-Belarus Union
+Further activities in Russia and Belarus

-Korotkikh was a suspect in organizing the explosion of a public street lamp on Manezhnaya Square, Moscow carried out by NSO militants during December 2007.
+Korotkikh was a suspect in organizing the explosion of a public street lamp on Manezhnaya Square, Moscow, carried out by NSO militants during December 2007.

-Sergei Korotkikh became a participant in the anti-LGBT Occupy Pedophilia (Оккупай-педофиляй) movement that was started in the early 2010s by Maxim Martsinkevich in which participants would film videos of themselves attacking and humiliating homosexuals - often by pouring urine over victims, shaving their heads and/or forcing them to perform oral sex on rubber sex toys.
+Sergei Korotkikh became a participant in the anti-LGBT Occupy Pedophilia movement that was started in the early 2010s by Maxim "Tesak" Martsinkevich in which participants would film videos of themselves attacking and humiliating homosexuals - often by pouring urine over victims, shaving their heads and/or forcing them to perform fellatios on rubber sex toys.

-Korotkikh was expelled from the National Socialist Society sometime between 2006 and 2007.
-While with the official NSO statement maintained that his expulsion was due to theft and "financial mismanagement", it was also known to have been influenced by a previous incident where he and Tesak uploaded a pornographic video to the internet which depicted them having sex with a female member of the National Socialist Movement "Slavic Union" who went by the nickname "Taina-SS" («Тайна-СС»).
+Korotkikh would end up being expelled from the National Socialist Society sometime between 2006 and 2007.
+While the official NSO statement maintained that his expulsion was due to theft and "financial mismanagement", it was also known to have been influenced by a previous incident where he and Tesak uploaded a pornographic video to the internet which depicted them having sex with a female member of the National Socialist Movement "Slavic Union" who went by the nickname "Taina-SS" («Тайна-СС»).
 This video was released in order to antagonize Slavic Union leader Dmitry Demushkin who had been an opponent of the NSO ever since his departure from the Russian National Unity in 1999.
 After being kicked out of the NSO, Korotkikh attempted to establish his own unofficial offshoot, although it was unsuccessful.
-There were also attempts by him and his allies to discredit the original National Socialist Society through postings on Format18.
+There were also attempts by him and his allies to discredit the original National Socialist Society through postings on Format18, a multimedia web-based project run by Tesak.
 Sergei Korotkikh returned to Belarus in early 2008.
 Not long after, his former group gradually began to fall apart and would eventually fold entirely in 2010.